xenondevs/Docs/docs/invui2/localization.md

 }
 ```

 These translations are interpreted as [MiniMessage](https://docs.advntr.dev/minimessage/index.html) strings.
-Arguments placeholders in translations are defined using `<arg:index>` or with custom names like `<name>`, as explained on the [MiniMessage Translator](https://docs.advntr.dev/minimessage/translator.html#using-a-minimessage-translator) page.
+Argument placeholders in translations are defined using `<arg:index>` or with custom names like `<name>`, as explained on the [MiniMessage Translator](https://docs.advntr.dev/minimessage/translator.html#using-a-minimessage-translator) page.

 You can also load them using `Languages#loadLanguage`: